rzvpopescu/EasyOPC/readme.md

  	throw result.Exception;
 }
 ```
-The above code monitors all the available tags changes
+The above code monitors all the available tags for changes;